-Canada Balsam is the pale yellow oleoresin with a faint greenish cast of the balsam fir tree.
+Canada Balsam is the pale yellow oleoresin from the the balsam fir tree.
 It is dries to a clear transparent film.
 It is used as a plasticizing resin for varnishes and paints.
 Canada balsam is amorphous when dried.
 Since it does not crystallize with age, its optical properties do not deteriorate.
 Although it needs to be stored in a cool, dark place.

 The name "balsam fir gum" is mainly used in North America.
 In Europe, the product is called "Canada Balsam."
 It is also variously identified as turpentine, fir resin and fir gum.